-The submitted Density Bonus Application, included in the project description, identifies 14 very low and 14 low income housing units that will be allocated towards the requested 32% density bonus.
-These units each equate to 10% (20% total) of the 133 maximum number of dwelling units allowed on the 7.41-acre project site and qualify the future Roseland Village project for the requested density bonus and three concessions.
-MidPen will develop and manage these and the other 47 affordable units within the one apartment building on Lot 1.
-This building would be built in Phase 3 after the two apartment buildings and 100 market rate units are constructed on Lot 2 in Phase 2.
+The submitted Density Bonus Application, included in the project description, allocates 14 very low and 14 low income housing units to qualify for the requested 32% density bonus and three concessions.
+These 28 below market rate units equate to 20% of the 133 maximum number of units allowed on the 7.41-acre project site.
+MidPen will develop and manage these and the other the 47 affordable units within the one apartment building on Lot 1.
+This building would be built in Phase 3 after the two apartment buildings with 100 market rate units are constructed on Lot 2 in Phase 2.
+The density bonus is required to build the affordable unit apartment building in Phase 3 when the total number of units on the project site will exceed the 133 maximum units otherwise allowed.

-Staff recommends the Planning Commission grant, by resolution, the requested Density Bonus subject to conditions that require the Applicant to enter into an

-Affordable Housing Agreement with the City Housing Authority to ensure the 28 affordable units are deed-restricted and maintained as affordable housing for the entire 55-year term consistent with the City's density bonus regulation.
-This resolution will also require the Applicant to submit, prior to a building permit or recordation of the final map, evidence that the other 47 affordable units are similarly restricted by their affordable housing agreements with CDC.
+Staff recommends the Council grant, by resolution, the requested Density Bonus with a requirement the Applicant enter into an Affordable Housing Agreement with the City Housing Authority and thus ensure 28 affordable units are deed-restricted for 55-years consistent with the City's density bonus regulation.
+The resolution will also require the other 47 units to be subject to a similar agreement with the CDC.

-The City must grant concessions to allow the reduction of site development standard or modification of a Zoning Code requirement, when they will result in identifiable and actual cost reductions to provide affordable housing.
-The City cannot deny the requested concession unless the City finds granting the request will create significant, adverse impacts to public health and safety, to the physical environment, or to properties listed in the California Register of Historical Resources.
+The Council must grant the the Applicant's requested development standard or zoning code concessions when they will result in identifiable and actual cost reductions to provide affordable housing.
+These concenssions may be denied only if City finds they will create significant, adverse impacts to public health and safety, to the physical environment, or to properties listed in the California Register of Historical Resources.